 - This is Older Than Television (at a bare minimum).
 The Romanian folktale "The Girl Who Pretended to Be a Boy" (adapted by Jules Brun in the French anthology Seven Romanian Tales in 1894, then translated and adapted to English by Leonora Blanche Alleyne and Andrew Lang in their 1901 anthology The Violet Fairy Book) describes how, needing to give his conqueror a "son" to serve as a knight, a conquered king who had only daughters sent them instead, requiring them to dress and act as men.
 His youngest, Fet-Fruners, took to it with aplomb and went on a series of daring quests.
 Then one day a quest put her in conflict with a hermit guarding a church from which she stole some holy water, who prayed that she be cursed with a Gender Bender.
 The prince(ss) is overjoyed and the narrative switches to using masculine pronouns for Fet-Fruners almost immediately, and in short order he overthrows the evil emperor, marries a noblewoman he rescued earlier in the story, and lives Happily Ever After.

 - Chilling Adventures of Sabrina has a scene where Roz's grandmother, a Blind Seer, greets Susie Putnam as "a handsome fella."
-Roz is quick to correct her, but Susie seems to take it as a compliment.
-He later comes out as a trans man, changing his name to Theo and even joins the boys' basketball team.
+Roz is quick to correct her, but Susie seems to take it as a compliment, and later comes out as a trans man, changing his name to Theo and joining the boys' basketball team.

-- Shardra Geltl, the iconic Shaman from Pathfinder came out as a trans woman after she developed her spiritual powers (which only manifest in dwarven women).
+- Shardra Geltl, the iconic Shaman, came out as a trans woman after she developed her spiritual powers (which, for dwarves, are often connected to being trans; the dwarven word "Rivethun" can mean either of the above).

 - In Exalted third edition, one of the benefits of Lunar exaltation is that your default human form shifts to one that reflects your true self.
 Several trans Lunars are mentioned, including longstanding character Admiral Leviathan.